-- 1. Situation.
+1. Situation.
 This Order promulgates Marine Corps Air Station (MCAS) Cherry Point's Occupational Safety and Health (OSH) policy to eliminate or minimize the probability of mishaps.
-This Order assigns responsibility and establishes instructions for the OSH Program. - Cancellation.
-ASO 5100.8B (OSH Program), ASO 5100.12 (Laser Hazard Control Program), ASO 9077.1 w/Ch 1 (Electric ARC Flash Program), and Policy Letter 01-08 (MCAS Cherry Point NCOs and Vehicle Safety Policy). - 3.
-Mission.
+This Order assigns responsibility and establishes instructions for the OSH Program.

+2. Cancellation.
+ASO 5100.13 (OSH Program), and Policy Letter 02-16.

+3. Mission.
 The primary mission of the OSH program is to enhance readiness by preserving human and material resources.
 Each individual aboard MCAS Cherry Point is entitled to a safe and healthful workplace.
 This includes providing adequate personal protective equipment (PPE) wherever specific operations cannot otherwise be kept hazard free.
 Supervisors will exercise their responsibility to ensure the safety of their subordinates in the workplace and implement Voluntary Protection Programs (VPP) under the Safety and Occupation Health Management System (SOHMS).